Cash flow has been a growing cause for concern within the sector for a number of years.

 - Somerset Community Foundation

-The Somerset Coronavirus Response and Recovery Fund will be used to provide grants on a rolling basis.
+The Somerset Coronavirus Response and Recovery Fund will be used to provide grants up to £10,000 on a rolling basis.
 The intention is to combine funds raised locally with money received through the NET appeal.
+The fund is open and accepting applications, please visit the Somerset Community Foundation website for eligibility criteria.

 - Steve Morgan Foundation

 The Steve Morgan Foundation has committed up to £1m a week to support charities and not-for-profit organisations in Merseyside, Cheshire and North Wales that have been impacted by COVID-19.
-The application form can be found here.
+The foundation is accepting applications and the application form can be found here.

 - Suffolk Community Foundation